 - Nasal discharge

-- Lethargy and loss of appetite
+- Lethargy and reduced appetite

 - Muscle soreness or stiffness

-How to Treat & Support Recovery
+How to Treat and Support Recovery

-- Isolate affected horses immediately
+- Isolate affected horses immediately and minimize traffic in and out

-- Monitor temperature and breathing
+- Monitor temperature and breathing and log changes daily

-Prevention Through Vaccination
+Prevention Through Vaccination and Biosecurity

-- Vaccinate regularly—especially show or travel horses
+- Vaccinate regularly, especially for show and travel horses

-- Follow a veterinarian-advised vaccine schedule
+- Follow a veterinarian-advised vaccine schedule for your region and risk level

-- Quarantine new arrivals for 14 days
+- Quarantine new arrivals before they join the herd

 Why It Matters